comcava/open_squeezer/README.md

 ## Getting Started

-This is a Flutter application (currently this app is using Flutter 3.3.9).
+This is a Flutter application.

 A few resources to get you started if this is your first Flutter project: